clagraff/github-template/.github/CONTRIBUTING.md

 In the interest of fostering an open and welcoming environment, we hold our contributors to a [code of conduct](CODE_OF_CONDUCT.md).

+We will not engage with those seeking to disrupt this community by violating the core principals of the code of conduct.

 ## Issues/Feature Requests
 We love accepting new issues and feature requests!
 Don't be shy!